Skip to content

 Completed Tasks

-The completed: parameter controls how completed tasks are displayed.
+The show-completed: parameter controls how completed tasks are displayed.
 This overrides the global "Completed tasks" setting:

 • show - Show all completed tasks (default)